gluecose/test-vectors/README.md

   COSE_Sign1 data that needs to be verified.
 Load it and Base16 decode it into a byte buffer.
 (Note that a CBOR diagnostic version of the same exact content is optionally provided in the `cborDiag` string within the same `input`.
-This is only intended for human consumption and has no bearing on the test logics.)
+This is only intended for human consumption and has no bearing on the test logic.)

 * If the `external` key is present, load it and Base16 decode it into a byte buffer.
 This represents what COSE calls "Externally Supplied Data".